favware/cliff-jumper/README.md

 This package provides the options `--push-tag` and `--github-release` to automatically create a release on GitHub using the output from `git-cliff` as the release notes.
-In order to use this feature you have to provide `--github-repo` and `--github-token` (or set their respective environment variables).
+In order to use this feature you have to provide `--git-host-variant=github`, `--git-repo`, and `--git-token` (or set the latter respective environment variables).
 Alternatively, if you want to run this step from a GitHub workflow you can base your step on the following example.

 It is very important that if your main branch is protected by branch protection you have to provide a Personal Access Token (this can be both a classic or a